ting-haoliu/react-movie-search-app/README.md

 - **Trending Movies**: Shows this week's trending movies.
 - **Movie Detail Page**: Click on any movie card to view detailed information.
 - **User Authentication (Supabase + PostgreSQL)**:
-    - Implemented sign-up, login, and logout using Supabase Auth.
+    - Implemented sign-up, login, and logout using JWT Auth.
     - User profiles and favorite data are stored in PostgreSQL through Supabase.
 - **Favorite Movies**:
     - Logged-in users can mark or unmark movies as favorites.